open-contracting/pelican-backend/docs/reference/state-machine.rst

      - Set by
    * - ``CONTRACTING_PROCESS``
      - ``IN_PROGRESS``
-     - Import is in-progress
+     - Extraction is in-progress
      - ``extractor`` workers
    * - ``CONTRACTING_PROCESS``
      - ``OK``
-     - Import is complete
+     - Extraction is complete
      - ``extractor`` workers
    * - ``DATASET``
      - ``IN_PROGRESS``